 nag assistant to make sure the different flavors do not get mixed up.

 Marinade Recipe Ideas for Batch Grilling Chicken:

 I marinate the chicken at least 2 hours prior to grilling.

 My husband lights the coals and once they are close to ready he evenly distributes them.

-Then my husband puts out one variety at a time.
+Then my husband puts one variety at a time on the grill in a row.
+Then he adds the next flavor.
 Each flavor gets its own row, which makes it easier to keep the flavors organized, but makes it a little harder to grill because he can’t just randomly move pieces to get them over the hot spot or move them from a hot spot.
 So the cooking time can vary quite a bit.
 My husband turns them and moves them a bit more frequently within the row than when he is just cooking 1 -2 pounds of chicken.

 Chicken thighs ~4 -7 minutes per side

 Chicken breasts ~ 7 – 10 minutes per side